scottc-bio/CJRS-protocols/protocols/media/fungal_LCFM.md

 ### 20X Fungal Minimal Salts

-1. Combine the following in a 2000 mL duran bottle:
+1. Combine the following in a 500 mL beaker:
-  - 120 g NaNO3
+  - 60 g NaNO3
-  - 10.4 g KCl
+  - 5.2 g KCl
-  - 16.3 g KH2PO4
+  - 8.1 g KH2PO4
-  - 20.9 g K2HPO4
+  - 10.5 g K2HPO4

-2. Add 800 mL dH2O and stir with a magnetic stirrer until fully dissolved
+2. Add 400 mL dH2O and stir with a magnetic stirrer until fully dissolved

-3. Once dissolved, make up to 1000 mL and autoclave
+3. Once dissolved, make up to 500 mL and autoclave

 4. Store at 4 °C

 ### 1 M MgSO4

-1. Add the following to a 250 mL beaker:
+1. Add the following to a 100 mL beaker:
-  - 24.65 g MgSO4•7H2O
+  - 12.3 g MgSO4•7H2O

-2. Add 80 mL dH2O and stir with a magnetic stirrer until dissolved
+2. Add 40 mL dH2O and stir with a magnetic stirrer until dissolved

-3. Once fully dissolved, make up to 100 mL with dH2O
+3. Once fully dissolved, make up to 50 mL with dH2O

-4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into an empty autoclaved 100 mL duran bottle
+4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into a sterile falcon tube

 ### Preparing Liquid Carbon Free Media (LCFM)

-1. Combine the following in a 2000 mL duran bottle:
+1. Combine the following in a 500 mL duran bottle:
-  - 50 mL 20X fungal minimal salts
+  - 20 mL 20X fungal minimal salts
-  - 2 mL 1 M MgSO4
+  - 0.8 mL 1 M MgSO4
-  - 1 mL Hutner's trace elements
+  - 0.4 mL Hutner's trace elements

-2. Make up to 1000 mL with dH2O
+2. Make up to 400 mL with dH2O

+3. Autoclave and allow to cool

-3. The media is now ready for liquid cultures or LCFM agar plates
+4. The media is now ready for liquid cultures

+**Note:** After autoclaving a white precipitant may be visible, but this will dissapear upon cooling.

 ---

 ## Additional notes ##

-Take the ph adjustment of the Hutner's elements step slowly, don't add too much high concentration KOH and go over 6.5.
-You want to avoid causing precipitation of the salts.
+To make minimal media agar, just add 6 g of bacteriological agar to the LCFM prior to autoclaving.

 ---